 Green tea is the first ingredient listed in Green Tea CR and it accounts for most of what makes up the product.
 Each 2 veggie capsules contains 183.68 mg of green tea extract.

 If I'm reading their label correct (I might not be), they tell us that this extract contains 180 mg of polyphenols (which makes up 98% of the product) and 82.65 mg of EGCG (which makes up 45% of the product).
 But 98% and 45% don't add up to 100%?

 In addition, 180 mg + 82.65 mg = 262.65 mg which is more than the 183.68 mg listed.
 I called Purity Products about this but unfortunately their customer service rep could not shed light on it.

-While I really have no problem with drinking green tea, I have been somewhat cautious of green tea supplements in light of some strange case reports that appear to link green tea containing supplements to liver problems.
+While, drinking green tea is great, I have been somewhat cautious of green tea supplements in light of some strange reports that appear to link green tea containing supplements to liver problems.

-I honestly don't think anyone yet understands what is going on with this.
-In many of the cases I've seen, green tea was in a supplement that contained other ingredients.
+I don't think anyone yet understands what is going on.
+In many of the cases, green tea was in a supplement that contained other ingredients.
 S0, was it green tea that caused the liver problems or is it something else?
 See this review for more info on green tea and liver problems.